Mahiuha/skaehub-assignment/day3/README.md

-# Each scripts and their output
+# Each python scripts and their output